-Anyone considering detox from Xanax or any other substance will want to know what costs they may incur from the treatment.
-The good news is that many insurance plans cover the cost of detox and related addiction treatment.
+Anyone considering detoxing from Xanax or any other substance will want to know what costs they may incur from the treatment.
+The good news is insurance plans like Cigna, UHC and BCBS cover the cost of detox and related addiction treatment.
 The first step is to contact the insurance company and ask about what the individual’s plan covers.
 They may be able to supply the customer with a list of treatment providers they cover.
 In addition, some insurance companies will also cover part of the treatment cost for facilities outside of that list.
 We at Detox Nashville work with several insurance companies to make treatment as accessible as possible.

 How much of the treatment cost an insurance company will cover depends on several factors.
 Because of this, it’s important to talk to an insurance representative before beginning any treatment.
 Many plans require authorization for a specific treatment program, or that individuals give them the name of the provider before they will cover the cost.